jeiea/eslint-config-prettier-react/readme.md

 ## Forked from [wesbos](https://github.com/wesbos/eslint-config-wesbos)

 ## Local / Per Project Install
+1. Run below code
 ```
 npx install-peerdeps --dev eslint-config-prettier-react
 ```

-3. You can see in your package.json there are now a big list of devDependencies.
+2. You can see in your package.json there are now a big list of devDependencies.

-4. Create a `.eslintrc` file in the root of your project's directory (it should live where package.json does).
+3. Create a `.eslintrc` file in the root of your project's directory (it should live where package.json does).
 Your `.eslintrc` file should look like this:

 ```json
 {